 "Cocaine is a nuclear bomb I'm going to drop on America." - Carlos Lehder

 The War on Drugs is America's second longest war, but hasn't received the recognition it deserves.
 We created the War on Drugs Service Medal to honor the duty and sacrifice of the United States Armed Forces (including Guard, Reserve, and Auxiliary forces) and State Military Forces for general service in the War on Drugs from the 18th of June 1971 to present.

 The Alamo Flag

 "..our flag still waves proudly from the walls.." - LTC William Travis

 Every Texan is familiar with the heroic last stand at the Battle of the Alamo.
 What has remained a mystery is the flag Travis was referring to in is legendary call to arms.
-We created The Alamo Flag to finally offer a solution — and a less provocative way to honor the duty and sacrifice of the Texas Revolution.
+We created The Alamo Flag to finally offer a solution — and a non-provocative way to honor the 213 Texans that gave their last full measure of devotion.

 "To me, half the war is a memory of trees; fallen and tortured trees...and formed the memorial to many efforts of arms." - LT Richard Kelly

-War Tree is a military memorial dedicated to service members that have been killed in action.
+War Tree is a military memorial dedicated to American service members that have been killed in action.
 Inspired by the scorched landscape of the deadliest battle in American history, the shattered branches are adorned with dog-tags of the services members from each city the tree is “planted” in.
 Our dream is a nationwide "forest" that honors all 666,441 Americans — and counting.